vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 ## Reproducing this work  - Requirements for running this sample application:

 * [Docker](https://www.docker.com/) installed and running
-* git client to checkout the sample application repository and DPR
+* git client to checkout the sample application repository and DPR and Maven installed
 * Operating system: macOS or Linux, Architecture: x86_64
 * Minimum **128GB** system memory
 * python3 and DPR dependencies, see [DPR repo](https://github.com/facebookresearch/DPR)